Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Scenario #3 – Loan protection

-As an owner with shares in a small business, if you apply for a business loan, lenders will likely require you personally guarantee the loan.
+As an business owner with shares in a small business, if you apply for a business loan, lenders will likely require you personally guarantee the loan.
 Often, lenders may also require you buy life insurance that lasts until the loan is paid off.
 Even if life insurance is not a prerequisite for the business loan, it is a good idea to buy it.
 Otherwise, if you die unexpectedly and your business defaults on the loan, the lender could recover the outstanding amount from your estate.

 Scenario #4 – Key person protection